Lovakovic/Lovakovic/README.md

 # Hello there, I'm Dario! 👋

-I'm currently a third-year Computer Science student at the Zagreb University of Applied Sciences, planning to continue on to postgraduate studies in Cyber Security and Digital Forensics. 👨‍💻📚
+I have recently graduated with a Bachelor's degree in Computer Science from the Zagreb University of Applied Sciences.
+Now, I'm embarking on my postgraduate journey in Computer Security and Digital Forensics at the same institution. 👨‍💻📚

 ## What I'm Working On 💻🛠️

-I'm presently focusing on Java and am involved in developing two fullstack web applications:
+I've shifted my focus towards **Node.js** and **Angular** development, and am actively involved in two main projects currently:

-1. A web application built with **MySQL + EAN (Express.js, Angular, and Node.js)**. 🌐🔨
+1. A web application built with **Angular, Node.js (NestJS), and MongoDB**. 🌐🔨
-2. Another project based on **MySQL, Spring Boot, and Angular**. 🚀📈
-3. I semi-regularly upload **Bash scripts** that I use and create. 🤖💻

-You can find more about these projects in my repositories.
+2. **ScamAlert**, a browser extension aimed at detecting malicious sites and alerting users.
+This project was initially developed as a part of my "Završni rad" (final project), and now I'm in the process of enhancing it and porting it to Chrome. 🚀🛡️

+Check out the repositories for more details on these exciting projects!

 ## My Future Plans 🔭🔬

-Right not I'm mainly focused on coding in ☕ **Java** ☕ in general, and I'm just diving deeper into its exciting world.
-I'm also exploring PyTorch and training a few models right now.
-My interests are quickly moving towards Generative Models, and I'm really excited to dive deep into them! 🧠💡
+I am eagerly looking forward to delving into some machine learning projects in the near future, with a keen interest in exploring Generative Models further.
+While I am immersing myself in the world of Node.js and Angular at present, the realms of machine learning and AI continue to pique my curiosity. 🧠💡